“A Politician thinks of the next election... A Leader thinks of the next generation.”

 Why doesn’t Burlington?

-I will strongly advocate for a bylaw that provides reasonable allowances for homeowners while protecting trees from unnecessarily being cut down.
+As of March 2019, a 2-year Private Tree Bylaw Pilot Project will commence in the Roseland Community.
+While this is a good beginning, I will continue to strongly advocate for a City wide bylaw that provides reasonable allowances for homeowners while protecting trees from unnecessarily being cut down.